 But on top of that there are other ways to protect your hands as you work.

 One is to apply a barrier cream to your hands before starting work as this creates a physical barrier between your skin and the harmful substances it comes into contact with.

 Which helps protect you from developing contact dermatitis and other skin irritations.

-Now there are many different kind of gloves on the market and each is designed to protect against different things.
+Now there are many different kind of gloves available and each pair is designed to protect against different things.

-So as an guide I've given you a few ideas below of gloves for particular jobs.
+So as a guide I've given you a few ideas above of gloves for particular jobs.

 Just be aware that when using different kinds of chemicals you may require different kinds of gloves, so check that you are using ones suitable for the task at hand.

-If your job involves having to spend a few hours sitting at a desk each day, you may think you are less at risk of pain than someone involved in heavy manual labour all day.
+If your job involves having to spend a few hours sitting at a desk each day, you may think you are less at risk of back pain than someone involved in heavy manual labour.

-In fact regular prolonged periods of sitting can be even worse for your body than hard work!
+In fact, regular extended periods of sitting can be even worse for your body than all that hard work!

-And on top of that, sitting in a cheap and unsuitable desk chair can lead to the following:
+And on top of that, sitting in a cheap, old, or crappy desk chair can make matters even worse by: